dypsilon/frontend-dev-bookmarks/README.md

     + [jsFiddle](http://jsfiddle.net)
     + [CodePen](http://codepen.io/) is an HTML, CSS, and JavaScript code editor right in your browser with instant previews of the code you see and write.
     + [site44](https://www.site44.com/) turns Dropbox folders to websites
-    + [Backlift](https://www.backlift.com/): Work in your Dropbox using your favorite editor.
-When you save your files, your website will automatically refresh.
-    + [Smush.it](http://www.smushit.com/ysmush.it/) uses optimization techniques specific to image format to remove unnecessary bytes from image files.
     + [JPEGmini Photo Server](http://www.jpegmini.com/server) is an image optimization server which runs on Amazon EC2 (commercial).
     + [TinyPNG](http://tinypng.org/): Advanced lossy compression for PNG images that preserves full alpha transparency.
     + [GenyMotion](http://www.genymotion.com/) is the next generation of the AndroVM open source project, already trusted by 900,000 developers.